A Tradition of Study and Service

 1992

-Donated $5,000 to Missouri Girls Town to dedicate a named room in McDonough Hall, an administrative building with a library.
+Donated $5,000 to Missouri Girls Town to dedicate a named room in McDonough Hall, a newly erected administrative building with a library.

 1994